Please make sure you hear your child read each night.

 In other areas of the curriculum we will be studying the following:

-PE - PE will be both indoors and outdoors this half term.
-Please ensure that your child has their PE kit in school every day.
-We will be focusing on dance and fitness.
+PE - Please ensure that your child has their P.E. kit in school every day.
+We will be focusing on Tag Rugby (led by Kickstart coaches) and athletics this term.
+Both sessions will be outdoors.

-Music – In Music will be focusing on Motown music.
-We will be listening to, appraising and learning about the song ‘Dancing in the Street’ by Martha and the Vandellas.
+Music – In Music will be focusing on Pop music.
+We will be listening to, appraising and learning about the song ‘You’ve Got a Friend’ by Carole King as well as replaying and reviewing music we have listened to and learnt about over the year.

 Read all about it!!